ValerioS05/pj1nuraghe/README.md

 ### 4. Accessibility Features
    - Ensure accessibility for all users, including those with disabilities, by providing alternative text descriptions for images and video

+### 5. Active timeline
+    - A timeline that changes depending on the page you find yourself in, also strnghten the understanding of the position you are at the moment, enhancing also the content.

 ## User Stories

 - **history enthusiast**, I want to explore the origins and significance of nuraghes, so that I can deepen my understanding of ancient Sardinian civilization and its architectural marvels.